Hidden Mexico Tour: El Tajin to Cantona to Guanajuato

 Day 10 Plazuelas, Peralta

 The Bajío region includes parts of the states of Aguascalientes, Jalisco, Guanajuato, and Querétaro.
 Over the centuries, Native people settled here due to the fertile soil, temperate climate, and the presence of surface water for agriculture.
-And the remains of these ancient cultures are to be found scattered throughout the countryside.
+The remains of these ancient cultures are to be found scattered throughout the countryside.
 Ignored until recently, archaeological investigations within the past decade have found the Bajío, although still little known, to be an important part of the Mesoamerican universe.

 Our morning jaunt takes us to Plazuelas.
 This large center was constructed on a high artificial platform protected by steep ravines on three sides.
 The central plaza is encircled by decorated structures.
 Three of them appear to have been intentionally aligned with three hills that can be seen in the distance.
 A massive ball court, in the shape of a capital I, has been uncovered.
 Stone serpent figures are at each corner, along with a marker in the center.
 Hundreds of petroglyphs are dotted throughout Plazuelas.
 Near the ball court, a rock engraving displays a diagram of the site.
 Finds of turquoise, copper bells, seashells, and jadeite indicate an extensive trade network spanning from Guatemala to the Caribbean to New Mexico.
 Artifacts from the excavations are displayed in the small site museum.